 Greetings from me and my family to Dr. Venkataramana.
 I am a resident of Dasarahalli on Tumkur Road, Bangalore City.
 For eight long and traumatic years I suffered from a serious neurological condition that caused seizures.
 In this period I consulted several neurologists in and around Bangalore but to no avail.
 It seemed I had reached a dead-end with little hope of recovery.

 In December 2016 the President of the Karnataka Rakshana Veedike, T A Naryan Gowda advised me to consult Dr Venkataramana.
 On my first visit the doctor examined me clinically and evaluated all my reports, following which he patiently explained the problem.
 “You have a problem on the right side of your brain,” he said.
 “But don’t worry, this can be treated with a surgery.”
 Initially, the thought of a brain surgery was unnerving, but the doctor gave me the confidence to go through it.

-I am no seizure-free and feeling much better.
-I am very grateful to Dr. Venkataramana he is who to me is equivalent to god.
+I am now seizure-free and feeling much better.
+I am very grateful to Dr. Venkataramana, he is equivalent to god for me.